ljosberinn/TargetedSpells/README.md

     - using all available sounds of Blizzards Cooldown Manager
     - as well as all available third party sounds through `LibSharedMedia`
   - sound channel selection
+  - option to selectively play sound based on content type you're in
   - show duration
   - font size
   - show border
   - opacity
+  - option to selectively toggle this feature based on player role or content type

 ### Party